Our Vacation Policy: Mandatory Minimum Days

 This post is part of a series about our VERY FEW company policies.
 Read this intro post for some context.

-OK, not quite.
-Of course we follow labor laws specific to the employee's home base, so if we were to state our "real/full" policy it would have a lot more legalese in it, but that's not the point of these blog posts, the point is to capture the spirit of each policy.
+Of course we follow regional labor laws, so our full policy has a lot more legalese in it, but that's not the point of these blog posts, the point is to capture the spirit of each policy.

-Since we don't have deadlines, I encourage people to set their own schedule spending time with family, pursing hobbies, or just plain relaxing when it's most convenient to them.
+Since we don't have deadlines, I encourage people to set their own schedule spending time with family, pursuing hobbies, or just plain relaxing when it's most convenient to them.
 We'll adjust around it.

-Totally agree.
-Sure it would be great if you made sure support was covered while you're out, but worse comes to worse, that's something that I (as the CEO and former single-founder) can cover, I'm rarely totally on vacation.
+I totally agree.
+It would be great if you made sure support was covered while you're out, but worse comes to worse, that's something that I (as the CEO and former single-founder) can cover, I'm rarely totally on vacation.

 I'm also not worried about people taking too much time away from work all at once, as being gone for 4 weeks straight impacts their pace quite a bit. 🙂 But people are totally encouraged to go work from a vacation spot and only work half-days for a while, that's what I do every summer!

 So that's it, take some time away once in a while!

 Note: this post was originally published in 2011 and was updated in 2017 to include the shift to "minimum days".